Oscar-Yu-Cheuk-Chun/Programming-Summative-1/README.md

-# Art Gallery
+# Web Gallery of Art
-Art Gallery is an interactive website which displays beautiful European artworks, it is contains artwork display, chart about a artwork dataset and an input section to collect user's feedback.
+Web Gallery of Art is an interactive website which displays beautiful European artworks from the 3rd to 19th century, it is contains artwork display, charts about a artwork dataset and an input section to collect user's feedback.

 ## How to open
 ### Run code through a web server with Python shell / terminal